 A heat wave has hit New England and it doesn't seem to be going anywhere!
 Here in Connecticut, we are officially melting.
 Unlike homes in other parts of the country, where high temperatures for days (weeks over here!) are common, most houses in New England do not have central air.
-And, believe it or not, there are more than a few New Englanders who don't use air conditioning at all.
-Our house has one air conditioner (not made in the USA, as we can't find any that are), and it does its job.
-However, it's our made in the USA fans that we love and use the most.
+And, believe it's our made in the USA fans that we love and use the most.

 Save energy using American made fans

 Ceiling fans, table fans, and window fans all use less energy than air conditioning.
 If you are a number person (which I am NOT) then check out the article “Window Fan vs. Air Conditioner: How Much Energy Do They Use” and do some math to find out how much energy you are using with your air conditioning.
 If you are not a number person, skip to the end of the article (like I did) and you can see that in the example given, one air conditioner uses more energy than four fans running simultaneously!

 Here is a list of fans that are made in the USA in whole or in part and how to use them to lower your electric bill and save money while staying cool.
 Most of the fans listed below are assembled in the USA from foreign and domestic parts.
 We share these because at USA Love List we believe that any effort to keep manufacturing jobs in the USA deserves our attention!

 Types of fans and how to use them